Billy McKinney Player Props: Yankees vs. Royals

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, five home runs and five walks while hitting .235.
+- McKinney is batting .241 with three doubles, a triple, five home runs and seven walks.

-- He has hit a home run in five games this year (17.2%), homering in 5.7% of his trips to the dish.
+- Looking at the 30 games he has played this season, he's homered in five of them (16.7%), and in 5.5% of his trips to the plate.

-- In seven games this season (24.1%), McKinney has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (23.3%), McKinney has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.